-During the field trip portion of our Deer Steward class this past May in southeast Iowa, we had the great fortune of visiting one of the personal hunting properties of QDMA Life Members and hunting celebrities Lee and Tiffany Lakosky.
+During the field trip portion of a 2013 Deer Steward class in southeast Iowa, we had the great fortune of visiting one of the personal hunting properties of QDMA Life Members and hunting celebrities Lee and Tiffany Lakosky.
 The Crush TV stars were gracious enough to lead over 60 QDMA members on a tour through bedding areas, woodlots, stand and trail-camera locations, as well as carefully designed and recently planted food plots.
 Speaking on behalf of the group that day, I can tell you we felt honored to be allowed within this hunting sanctum.
 Likewise, we could tell that both Lee and Tiffany were genuinely excited to be among fellow QDM’ers who “get” what they do.
 I can promise you, they are true conservationists.

 During the tour, Lee showed the group one of his tactics to lure and stop a buck within archery range when hunting a large field edge.
 In at least three of his larger hunting-style food plots, where it would be completely possible to have deer in the plot yet well out of bow range, Lee had used a tractor-mounted auger to dig a hole and “plant” a signpost rub about 20 or so yards from his stand.